Wack0/maciNTosh/README.md

 # Windows NT for Power Macintosh

-This repository currently contains the source code for the ARC firmware and its loader, targeting New World Power Macintosh systems using the *Gossamer* architecture (that is, MPC106 "Grackle" memory controller and PCI host, and "Heathrow" or "Paddington" super-I/O chip on the PCI bus).
+This repository currently contains the source code for the ARC firmware and its loader, targeting Power Macintosh systems using the *Gossamer* architecture (that is, MPC106 "Grackle" memory controller and PCI host, and "Heathrow" or "Paddington" super-I/O chip on the PCI bus).
 That is, the following systems:

+* Power Macintosh G3 (beige)
+* Macintosh PowerBook G3 Series *"Wallstreet"*, *"PDQ"*
 * iMac G3 (tray-loading)
 * Power Macintosh G3 (Blue & White) *"Yosemite"*
 * Macintosh PowerBook G3 Bronze Keyboard *"Lombard"*
 * Power Macintosh G4 PCI *"Yikes!"*

-The ARC firmware itself runs at a low enough level that it should be compatible with Old World systems using the same chipset too, but there is currently no loader for these systems; these are the following:

-* Power Macintosh G3 (beige)
-* Macintosh PowerBook G3 Series *"Wallstreet"*, *"PDQ"*

 The repository additionally contains the source code for the ARC firmware and its loader, targeting PowerPC Macintosh systems using the *Mac99* architecture (the first iteration of which being the "Uni-North" memory controller and PCI host, and "KeyLargo" super-I/O chip on the PCI bus; later derivatives like "Intrepid" are also supported).
 That is, the following systems: